DexterInd/GrovePi/Software/C/README.md

 GrovePi C library
 v0.1

-This library provides the basic functions for using the GrovePi in C.
+This library provides the basic functions for using the GrovePi in C.  See more about the GrovePi here:  https://www.nuget.org/packages/GrovePi/

 To compile use:
 gcc programe_name.c grovepi.c -Wall